sgong-pdftron/stranger-docs/android/guides/dialog/add_page.md

 # Add page dialog

-Add Page dialog allows users either to add new pages to an existing document or to create a new document with new pages.
+Add page dialog allows users either to add new pages to an existing document or to create a new document with new pages.
 The new pages can have various page options including page type, page size and page color.

 ![](img/add_page_1.png "Create document)")